ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 Chart 3a: Percentage of new employee hires by gender

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000037_2a7ae0b81fc351b8b485a1eee279fdfa3c149ab9d53cf90b69e56c9828c4717b.png)
-**Description**: The image is a pie chart titled "PERCENTAGE OF NEW EMPLOYEE HIRES BY GENDER (FY2021)".
-The pie chart is divided into two sections representing female and male hires.
-The female section, colored in a mauve shade, comprises 58% of the pie, while the male section, colored in gray, makes up 42%.
+**Description**: The image is a pie chart titled "Percentage of New Employee Hires by Gender (FY2021)", and it shows that 58% of new hires were female and 42% were male.
+The female portion of the pie is a dark shade of purple, while the male portion is gray.

 Chart  3b:  Percentage of new employee  hires by age group

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000038_463a07fb89f4e2217117b9e345f9c23d2bac7da1c60a90b12288bed96d8f78ac.png)
-**Description**: The image is a pie chart illustrating the percentage of new employee hires by age group for Fiscal Year 2021; the chart shows that 50% of new hires are in the 30-50 years old age group, 33% are under 30 years old, and 17% are over 50 years old.
+**Description**: The image is a pie chart showing the percentage of new employee hires by age group for FY2021, with 50% of new hires being between 30-50 years old, 33% under 30 years old, and 17% over 50 years old.

 ## (ii)  Employment Practices